ADirin/OTP2_LectureMaterial/Introduction/Readme.md

 # Software engineering project 2
-- With passing grade on OTP 1 you are not allowed to take this course (Contact teacher for further clearification)
+## Prerequist
-- In this course we continue whit the same project unless you want to change it (Not recommended)
+1. You have already passed SEP 1 (OTP1).
+(Contact the teacher if you have not done this yet.)
-- Same group with the same setup
+2. In this course, we will continue with the same project unless you want to change it (not recommended).
-- We continue and extend trello with more product backlog with focus on the localization and non-functional testing
+3. The same group may continue, but you also have the option to change groups.
-- You have still the chance to change your team (Not recommended)
+4. We will continue and extend Trello with more product backlog items that focus on localization, as well as functional and non-functional testing.ting

 ---------------------------------------------------
 # Intorudction to OTP2: